PCRedHot/P2P_Image_Sharing_System/README.txt

 After 3 consecutive unsuccessful logins, the account will be locked, even with correct password, login will be denied.

-*This programmw is only for demonstration, after the Main Server is re-started, all the locked accounts will be unlocked, and the counting will reset to 0 *If you want to speed up the login process, you may go to ImagePeer.java line 330 and modify the two input dialogs in the login() method
+*This programme is only for demonstration, after the Main Server is re-started, all the locked accounts will be unlocked, and the counting will reset to 0 *If you want to speed up the login process, you may go to ImagePeer.java line 330 and modify the two input dialogs in the login() method